John George Brandt Jr.

-Known to be somewhat eccentric Jackie Brandt was nicknamed "Flakey" but on the field he was a dependable hitter and a Gold Glove winning outfielder.
-Jackie was signed by the St. Louis Cardinals as an amateur free agent before the 1953 season and after three good seasons in the minors had worked his way up to the 1956 St. Louis Cardinals roster to start the season.
-Brandt stated, "I wasn't getting much playing time and Frank Lane, the general Manager, figured I was going to be drafted into the service and traded me to the New York Giants."
+Known to be somewhat eccentric, Jackie Brandt was nicknamed "Flakey" but on the field he was a dependable hitter and a Gold Glove-winning outfielder.
+Jackie was signed by the St. Louis Cardinals as an amateur free agent before the 1953 season and after three good seasons in the minors had worked his way up to the Cardinals' roster to start the season in 1956.
+Brandt stated: "I wasn't getting much playing time and Frank Lane, the general Manager, figured I was going to be drafted into the service and traded me to the New York Giants."

-Jackie hit .298 for the 1956 season before entering the United States Army , missing all of the 1957 season and getting back in time to appear in only 18 games in 1958.
-He was ready for the 1959 season where he hit .270 and won his Gold Glove award.
+Jackie hit .298 for the 1956 season, split between St. Louis and New York, before entering the United States Army, missing all of the 1957 season and getting back in time to appear in only 18 games in 1958.
+He was ready for the start of the 1959 season, though, when he hit .270 for the now San Francisco Giants and won his Gold Glove award.

-He was then traded to the Baltimore Orioles and was a fixture in the Orioles outfield from 1960 to 1965, hitting .297 in 1961 with career highs of 19 homers and 75 RBIs in 1962.
-He concluded his eleven year big league stay back in the National League with the Philadelphia Phillies and the Houston Astros in 1967.
+He was then traded to the Baltimore Orioles before the 1960 season and was a fixture in the Orioles' outfield until 1965, hitting .297 in 1961 with career highs of 19 homers and 75 RBIs in 1962.
+He concluded his eleven-year big league stay back in the National League with the Philadelphia Phillies and the Houston Astros in 1967.

-Jackie managed in the minors in the Houston Astros and San Diego Padres organizations before returning home to Omaha, NE and becoming a driver for United Parcel Service.
-"It was a great job for me with lots of physical activity with good wages, benifits and pension plan," he said.
+Jackie managed in the minors in the Astros and San Diego Padres organizations before returning home to Omaha, NE and becoming a driver for United Parcel Service.
+"It was a great job for me with lots of physical activity with good wages, benefits and a pension plan," he said.